programmercert/Get-Android-OS-Information/README.md

 # Get-Android-OS-Information
 Get Android OS Information with Unity.
-No java required
+No Java required.

 This is a C# port of the Android's Java ```Build.VERSION``` class